RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition

 For each candidate instance, a \texttt{GPT 5.2} LLM auditor evaluates three aspects: (1) For \emph{Issue Understanding}, we assess whether the \emph{Concept Explanations} accurately cover the domain-specific terms appearing in the \emph{Feature Request} and whether the \emph{Goal Expectation} correctly summarizes the intended requirement.
 (2) For \emph{Specific Tasks}, we verify whether entities labeled as necessary correspond to genuine requirements of the \emph{Feature Request} and whether their inferred purposes are semantically accurate.
 (3) For \emph{Step Decomposition}, we assess whether each \emph{Task Step} represents a distinct and essential semantic step by performing an ablation check.
 In this process, a step is considered valid only if its removal renders the \emph{Feature Request} unsatisfiable.

-Instances are removed if the auditor detects semantic misinterpretation, incorrect necessity judgments, or structural defects.
-To assess the reliability of this automatic audit, we additionally conduct targeted human validation on 100 audited instances, including 50 instances accepted by the auditor and 50 instances rejected by the auditor, sampled across different repositories.
-Two authors independently inspect these cases and then resolve disagreements through discussion.
-On this subset, the human inspectors agree with the auditor’s decision on 96 out of 100 cases (96.0\%), suggesting that the automatic audit is generally reliable for filtering problematic \emph{Reasoning Ground Truth}.
+Instances are removed if the auditor detects semantic misinterpretation, incorrect necessity judgments, or structural defects. \dx{To assess the reliability of the automatic audit, we manually inspect 100 candidates, including 50 accepted and 50 rejected by the auditor.
+Two authors independently review the \emph{Feature Request}, patches, \emph{Reference Reasoning}, and the auditor rationale.
+They accept a case if the labels are semantically supported.
+They reject cases with unsupported additions, incorrect necessity labels, or invalid step decompositions.
+For example, \texttt{pydata\_\_xarray-9453} is accepted because its reference reasoning covers all required behaviors.
+In contrast, \texttt{sympy\_\_sympy-12171} is rejected because its feature request includes both Derivative printing and Float exponent conversion, but the reference omits the Float requirement.} On this subset, the human inspectors agree with the auditor’s decision on 96 out of 100 cases (96.0\%), suggesting that the automatic audit is generally reliable for filtering problematic \dx{\emph{Reference Reasoning}}.
 In total, 52 out of the 580 candidate instances are excluded.
 After this stage, 528 validated instances remain and form the full \appname.